M.A. Courses

 Description: Detailed study of the language and rhetoric of literary texts spanning the major periods of the history of English.

-ENGL 6447 Studies in Drama
+INGL 6447 Studies in Drama

 Credit hours: 3